Art enthusiasts have a wide variety of museums and inspiring houses of art from which to choose for creative culture in Switzerland

-The museum hosts a one-of-a-kind collection of more than one million phototypes including collections from Charlie Chaplin, Ella Maillart, a Swiss adventurer and photographer, and Nicolas Bouvier, a Swiss traveler, writer and photographer.
-The building that houses the museum is exceptionally photogenic: an 18th-century villa with views of Lake Geneva.
+This house of art hosts a one-of-a-kind collection of more than one million phototypes.
+In fact, collections from Charlie Chaplin, Ella Maillart, a Swiss adventurer and photographer, and Nicolas Bouvier, a Swiss traveler, writer and photographer are on display.
+In addition to indoor exhibits, the building that houses the museum is exceptionally photogenic: an 18th-century villa with views of Lake Geneva.

 MUSEUM FÜR GESTALTUNG ZURICH

-Switzerland’s foremost museum of design and visual communication, the Museum für Gestaltung Zurich contains an acclaimed collection comprising more than half a million objects from the history of design.
+Switzerland’s foremost museum of design and visual communication is the Museum für Gestaltung Zurich.
+It contains an acclaimed collection comprising more than half a million objects from the history of design.
 Founded in 1875, the museum reaches a broad national and international audience at its two sites in Zurich and through touring exhibitions.
 It features four collections: Poster, Design, Graphics and Applied Art, which encompass more than 500,000 objects.

-The newly refurbished main building of the museum is located just a few minutes’ walk from Zurich’s main train station, and is a sublime example of Swiss modernist architecture.
+The newly refurbished main building of the museum is located just a few minutes’ walk from Zurich’s main train station.
+In fact, it is a sublime example of Swiss modernist architecture.
 The new Swiss Design Lounge invites visitors to relax and experience contemporary Swiss furniture while sampling goods from the museum cafe.